smogelmose/Embodied-interaction/README.md

 Audio uses Effort as a design-time curation principle for asset selection (which audio tags, which body vox file, which drone loop), not as a runtime control signal.
 Only the visual layer is continuously runtime-modulated by descriptors.
 Symmetry between visual and audio modulation is a worthwhile future direction.

 The system is a forward chain, not a closed loop: the viewer's body state does not influence the system.
-A version that closes this loop (for example by reading the viewer's breath or attention through a low-cost sensor) would more fully realize Dourish's [2] embodied-interaction principle.
+A version that closes this loop through psychophysiological measurements would more fully realize Dourish's [2] embodied-interaction principle.

 A planned listener evaluation was not conducted within the scope of this mini-project.